Four Research Areas

 - Significant detection of extra-colonic malignancy

-Screening based on blood testing may improve:
+Screening based on analyses for cancer-associated biomarkers in blood

 - Compliance rates

-- Early detection of bowel malignancy = improved overall survival
+- Early detection of bowel malignancy (= improved overall survival)

-- Early detection of benign bowel neoplasia = reduced incidence of bowel malignancy
+- Early detection of benign bowel neoplasia (= reduced incidence of bowel malignancy)

 Our present research projects: